UCL-RITS/clinician-carpentry-python/_episodes/02-starting-with-data.md

 > ## Challenge - Plots
 >
-> 1. Create a plot of average weight across all species per site.
+> 1. Create a plot of average weight across all patients.
-> 2. Create a plot of total males versus total females for the entire dataset.
+> 2. Create a plot of total male patients versus total female patients for the entire dataset.
 {: .challenge}

 > ## Summary Plotting Challenge
 >
-> Create a stacked bar plot, with weight on the Y axis, and the stacked variable
+> Create a stacked bar plot, with the number of elective surgeries on the Y axis, and the stacked variable
 > being sex.
-The plot should show total weight by sex for each site.
+The plot should show the total number of elective surgeries by sex for each vital status label.
 Some
 > tips are below to help you solve this challenge:
 >
 > * For more information on pandas plots, see [pandas' documentation page on visualization][pandas-plot].